sneas/frontend-dev-assignment/README.md

 ## Developer's notes

+The demo shows SearchBox embedded into standard HTML form.
+The form reloads page with GET variable.
+This has been done on purpose to demonstrate SearchBox's compatibility with regular forms.

 * For the sake of simplicity Bootstrap's container class has been added to index.css
-* How about styled components?
-* How about typescript?
 * Used fontawesome for appropriate icons
 * Used prop-types for validation and IDE autocomplete
+* Used enzyme for testing tools
 * SuggestionBox box preferable behaviours and limitations:
+    - debounce data requests (-)
     - memoize data requests (-)
-    - debounce data requests (-)
     - case-insensitive (+)
     - request for new data on query change (+)
     - request for new data if query is 2 symbols and more (+)